gazzamc/The-Expanse-RESTful-API/README.md

     The locations resource will consist of the resource `id`, `name`, `population`, `system` and `desc`.<br />
     The systems resource will consist of the resource `id`, `name`, `planets` and `desc`.<br />

-    Each endpoint has certain filters than the user can use to query specific resources.
+    Each endpoint has certain filters that the user can use to query specific resources.

     ##### Filters:
     ###### people: